mmontossi/indexers/README.md

 $ bundle exec rails g index products
 ```

-Define the mappings, serializatio and search in the index:
+Define the mappings, serialization and search in the index:
 ```ruby
 Indexes.define :products do